Michael-Ishmail/React-Portfolio-old/README.md

 Welcome to my react JS portfolio!
 This portfolio contains an about me sectio, a portfolio secion, a contact section, and a resume section.
 All of these elements were build with react JS.

+The build folder is used as the root file for the github pages deployment.

 Below is a link to the github repository

 https://github.com/Michael-Ishmail/React-Portfolio